datatogether/linked_data/README.md

 Build technical documentation with `go doc`.

 More documentation to come when we get time.
-In the meantime, please file issues if you have any questions!.
+In the meantime, please file issues if you have any questions!